JuanJuanDi/JuanJuanDi/README.md

 </p>

 #
+## A Bit More About Me
-🖤  Random thought: I always have musica playing while I code.

-   I feel like each line of code has its own beat, and I love finding that connection between the mundo digital and musica.
+🖤 Random thought: I always have music playing while I code.
+Each line of code has its own beat, and I love finding that connection between the digital world and music.

 🚀 I’m super into interactive projects and want to explore making apps that bring artistic experiences to life.

 In the short term, I want to wrap up a personal project that shows how I see the world, and long-term, my dream is to help create a platform that sparks artistic explosion.
-#